CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

     module.exports = OSFMarkdownParser;

 The initialization of your Markdown parser would go in ``website/static/js/pages/wiki-edit-page.js``.
+Assume that this file already exists.

 **website/static/js/pages/wiki-edit-page.js**